Major League Baseball on regional sports networks

-Major League Baseball games not broadcast exclusively by its media partners are televised by regional sports networks, which present sports programming of interest to their respective region.
-Most MLB broadcasters are members of chains such as NBC Sports Regional Networks, Bally Sports, and AT&T SportsNet, although several teams are broadcast by regional networks that are independent of these chains.
-Some teams own partial or majority stakes in their regional broadcaster.
+Most Major League Baseball games not broadcast exclusively by its media partners are televised by regional sports networks (RSNs), which present sports programming of interest to their respective region.
+Some MLB broadcasters are members of chains, such as NBC Sports Regional Networks and FanDuel Sports Network, although most teams are broadcast by unaffiliated RSNs or by streaming media services.
+Some teams own partial or majority stakes in their RSN.

 Regionally broadcast MLB games are subject to blackouts; games from outside of a viewer's designated market are blacked out to protect the local team.
 In addition, certain national regular season telecasts on ESPN, FS1, and TBS are non-exclusive, and may also air in tandem with telecasts of the game by local broadcasters.
-However, national telecasts of these games may be blacked out in the participating teams' markets to protect the local broadcaster.
+National telecasts of these games may be blacked out in the participating teams' markets, to protect the local broadcaster.

-American League

-Baltimore Orioles

-When the Montreal Expos were relocated to Washington, D.C. in 2004, the issue arose regarding television rights for the new franchise.
-Since at least 1981, Major League Baseball had designated the Baltimore Orioles television territory to extend from Harrisburg, Pennsylvania to Charlotte, North Carolina.

-The Orioles agreed to share its territory with the Nationals in return for the ability to present the Nationals games on the Orioles television network, the Mid-Atlantic Sports Network.
-The Orioles have a 90 percent stake in MASN and MLB paid the Orioles $75 million for 10 percent of the regional sports network.
-When the Lerner family bought the Nationals in July 2006 they became part owners in MASN.
-Over the next 23 years, the Washington Nationals’ stake in the network will increase to 33 percent.
-Under the current arrangement, MASN paid the Nationals $20 million to broadcast their games in 2005.